intave/documentation/mechanics/checks-06-heuristics.md

 ### Issue
 Combat automation cheats like KillAura automatically attack other players, often leading to advantages.
-This type of cheating is usually very obvious to other players and very hard to detect with code.
+This type of cheating is usually very obvious to other players, but very hard to detect with code.

 ### Detection
 Understand that detection-details will remain secret, mostly for the check to remain effective in the long run.